Piloting a Rented Boat Through the Canals of France

 Where to go — selecting a canal

-We have now done this twice.
-Our first trip was on the Canal Latéral à la Loire from Briare to Decize.
+We have now done this three times.
+Our first trip was on the Canal Latéral à la Loire from Briare to Decize, and we returned to that route for the third trip.

 Our second trip was on the Canal du Midi from Port Cassafieres (just east of Briare) to Castelnaudary.
 But when you start looking into this you realize that France has many canals.